HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 History of Homeschooling in Texas

-In 1915, Texas implemented its inaugural compulsory school attendance law, mandating that children of a specific age must attend public school unless they were enrolled in another school.
-During this era, homeschooling in Texas fell under the umbrella of private education.
-However, it wasn’t until 1981 that the Texas Education Agency made a pivotal ruling, distinguishing homeschooling from private schooling and thereby subjecting homeschooled students to compulsory school attendance regulations.
+In 1915, Texas implemented its inaugural compulsory school attendance law, mandating that children of a specific age must attend school unless they were enrolled in another school.
+During this era, homeschooling in Texas generally fell under the umbrella of private education.
+However, beginning in 1981, the Texas Education Agency adopted the position that homeschooling was not equivalent to private schooling, thereby subjecting homeschooled students to compulsory school attendance regulations.

 In 1994, the Texas Supreme Court sided with the homeschooling parents in the Leeper case.
-The court’s ruling established homeschooling as a form of private education, rooted in historical treatment and lacking contradictory state statutes.
+The court’s ruling established that homeschooling is a form of private education, rooted in historical treatment and consistent with existing statutes.
 Thus, Leeper became the cornerstone precedent shaping homeschooling laws in Texas.
-Texas became the first state with mandated driver education to allow parents to teach their own children.

 Subsequently, in 2021, THSC spearheaded another state law initiative to grant Texas homeschool students eligibility for participation in University Interscholastic League (UIL) sports.
-Once more, this bill leveraged the delineated definition of homeschooling, segregating it from private schools.
-Yet, it also marked the inaugural instance of vulnerability to state law challenges and potential regulatory adjustments for those who started homeschooling in Texas.
-See reference.
+Once more, this bill created new opportunities for homeschoolers but left intact the legal foundation established in Leeper.

 Current Texas Laws and Regulations